ZentaChain/Zenta-Explorer/README.md

 # Zentachain Explorer

 ## Explorer
-The Explorer is live at the staging launch [Visit Explorer](https://explorer.zentachain.io)
+Explorer is live at the staging launch [Visit Explorer](https://explorer.zentachain.io)

 ## This project is under active development, there may be some breaking changes.